isaracorp/Toolkit-Samples/README.md

 ### Building Samples

-Each sample builds independently of the Toolkit, and each other.
+Each sample builds independently of the toolkit, and each other.
-The samples use the `IQR_TOOLKIT_ROOT` CMake or environment variable to determine the location of the Toolkit to build against.
+The samples use the `IQR_TOOLKIT_ROOT` CMake or environment variable to determine the location of the toolkit to build against.
 CMake requires that environment variables are set on the same line as the CMake command, or are exported environment variables in order to be read properly.
 If `IQR_TOOLKIT_ROOT` is a relative path, it must be relative to the individual sample subdirectories.

-1. Install the Toolkit somewhere, e.g. `/path/to/toolkitroot/`.
+1. Install the toolkit somewhere, e.g. `/path/to/toolkitroot/`.
 2. `cd` to a sample subdirectory, such as `samples/lms_generate_keys`.
 3. Run CMake: `cmake -DIQR_TOOLKIT_ROOT=/path/to/toolkitroot/ .` or
 `IQR_TOOLKIT_ROOT=/path/to/toolkitroot cmake .`